SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Shapes/BPMNShape/README.md

-#Resize
+# BPMN shape

-This sample demonstrates how to resize the node by using the Scale method.
+This sample demonstrates how to update the BPMN shape.

 ## Prerequisites